appmancer/JXPlotterXVG/README.md

 You can create as many different settings as you need in one file, but ensure that each setting has a unique hexcode.

+## Raster images
+The exception is handling raster images.
+You can include raster images (like colour photos) in your SVG and they will be converted.
+Because you can't set the colour on the raster image then you can just set one specification.
+The power value will be ignored, it will be calculated by the shade on the pixel of the image that is being drawn.
+Feedrate and repeat values are used.

 ## Matching materials to the design
 In your design you can specify which setting to apply by setting the stroke colour